Skip to content

 Image

-The core of multimodal support in Instructor is the Image class.
 This class represents an image that can be loaded from a URL or file path.
-It provides methods to create Image instances and convert them to formats compatible with different AI providers.
+It provides a set of methods to create Image instances from different sources (Eg. URLs, paths and base64 strings).
+The following shows which methods are supported for the individual providers.

 Usage